DimABSA/DimABSA2026/README.md

 To bridge this gap, we propose **Dimensional ABSA (DimABSA)**, a shared task that integrates dimensional sentiment analysis into the traditional ABSA framework.
 Furthermore, there is a conceptual similarity between stance detection and ABSA when the stance target is treated as an aspect.
 Building on this, we introduce **Dimensional Stance Detection (DimStance)**, a Stance-as-DimABSA task that reformulates stance detection under the ABSA schema in the VA space.
 This new formulation extends ABSA beyond consumer reviews to public-issue discourse (e.g., social, political, energy, climate) and also generalizes stance analysis from categorical labels to continuous VA scores.

+# Task Description

+This shared task is organized into two complementary tracks: **DimABSA** and **DimStance**.
+Each track provides a benchmark for evaluating fine-grained, structured, and affect-aware opinion mining systems.

 ## Track A: DimABSA